 If you’re having trouble hearing or have concerns about your hearing, it’s best to have a hearing evaluation to assess your hearing and diagnose any potential underlying problems.

-During your hearing evaluation, Dr. Stevens discusses and reviews your medical history and answers your questions.
+During your hearing evaluation, Sheri Smith discusses and reviews your medical history and answers your questions.
 He looks into your ears using a specialized light called an otoscope to check if there’s anything that might interfere with your hearing test.

 A hearing screening or test is a quick check on your ability to hear, but a hearing evaluation involves more extensive and comprehensive hearing testing, a medical history review and in-depth consultation, and focusing on other symptoms, such as dizziness or tinnitus.
 A proper hearing evaluation must be performed by a qualified ear, nose, and throat specialist or audiologist.